Creative Minds Matter

 Frequently Asked Questions

 Is Portfolio College Counseling a service just for art students?

-No. Although we began by supporting student artists with their college planning (including portfolio preparation), we’ve grown to be much more.
+No. Although we began by supporting student artists with their college planning, we’ve grown to be much more.
 Portfolio College Counseling now helps all students focus on their goals and hone the skills needed to reach them.
-Many of our clients are non-art students who go on to major in humanities, business, STEM, and professional fields.
-In the meantime, our reputation as an international resource for college art education and careers keeps on expanding.
+Many of our clients are non-art students who go on to major in humanities, business, STEAM, and professional fields.
+In the meantime, our reputation as an international resource for college art education and careers keeps on spreading.

 What’s an independent college counselor and why do I need one?